 Doing this may fix your problem for some while, but this is also not a permanent solution.
 As the same forces can force your screw in the ejection part to get loose again as it was before.

-The last thing you can do on your own is ripping off the rubber foot but stop immediately if you find it uncomfortable.
-This process is risky but more of a permanent fix for ejecting the disc issue without having you ship your PS4 console to Sony service centre.
+The last thing you can do on your own is rip off the rubber foot but stop immediately if you find it uncomfortable.
+This process is risky but more of a permanent fix for ejecting the disc issue without having you ship your PS4 console to the Sony service center.